 Southeastern Alberta is a landscape dominated by grasslands.
 The Nature Conservancy of Canada (NCC) has identified strategic areas for conservation that have the best potential to support these natural features into the future.
 The Milk River Ridge, Milk River Basin, Pakowki Lake and Cypress Uplands natural areas feature some of the largest intact tracts of native grass in the province.

 This region is an important area for many species that live here.
 Pronghorn, swift fox, ferruginous hawk and greater sage-grouse are some of the species that live in the grassland habitat in this part of the province.
 The Pakowki Lake region, designated as an Important Bird Area, supports migratory birds that pass through southeastern Alberta on their way to and from breeding and overwintering grounds.

 In addition to being one of the most diverse ecosystems in Alberta, grasslands are also the most delicate.
 Human development has created a variety of challenges for resident animals, and historical agricultural practices have decimated much of the area's essential native grasses while allowing for the spread of invasive alien plants.

 Our conservation efforts are aided by partnerships with landowners and organizations that have helped maintain the ecological integrity of the prairie grasslands and other areas through responsible land management practices.

 Come visit us

-Many of the properties protected by NCC welcome visitors.
-These areas provide excellent hiking, birdwatching, nature photography and other compatible recreation opportunities.
+Visitors are welcome at many conservation areas protected by NCC.
+These special, natural places provide excellent opportunities for hiking, birdwatching, nature photography and other compatible recreation activities.